Meet Your Specialist Bariatric Team

 Your post-operative diet will commence, initially liquid only before progressing to pureed food.
 Your Dietitian will provide direction and guidance to help you on your way.
 You will visit your Bariatric Surgeon and Dietitian during this stage.

-You will continue to see your Bariatric Surgeon every 2–3 months for the first 12 months post surgery, then 1–2 times per year after that.
+You will continue to see your Bariatric Surgeon every 3-4 months for the first 12 months post surgery, then 1–2 times during the following 12 months.
 We recommend seeing your Dietitian at least one more time following surgery, further consults are often very helpful and deliver better long term results.

 Healthy Life Maintenance